Early Warning Weather Forecast

-From Meteorologist Scot Haney in the Channel 3 Early Warning Forecast Center…
+From Chief Meteorologist Bruce DePrest in the Channel 3 Early Warning Forecast Center…

-Today: Partly to mostly cloudy and warmer.
-High: 81 inland, 80 shore.
+***A FLASH FLOOD WATCH is in effect for all of Northern Connecticut from late tonight through late tomorrow night***

 (0) comments